coltongrainger/fscss-volunteers/_posts/2017-08-21-supervision.md

 # Education

 - Boundaries
-	- asap
-	- AJ's notes
+	- see AJ's notes
-	- we stopped logging disputes
+	- we need to log disputes
 	- weekends aren't "field days"
+- "preventing adverse childhood experiences"

 # Technology

-Can the shelter intranet be improved?
-I asked Leila about this.
+- Can the shelter intranet be improved?
+	- I asked Leila about this.
 Do we need to create log-ins?
+- mini-projects
+	- teaching git for blog posts
+	- writing for prevention

-## Screen and Match
+# Screen and Match
-- application
-	- revised application
-		- volunteer
-		- work-study
-		- intern
-	- 48 hours to review & contact
-- orientation
-	- group discussion w/ outline
-		- child abuse
-		- ACEs
+I revised our application for volunteers, work-studies, and interns.
+I need 48 business hours to review & contact the applicant.
+I meet prospective volunteers in person.
+Our discussion follows an [outline](volunteer.fscss.org/responsibilities) of responsibilities (which is a condensed list of duties).
-		- FSCSS background
+- could add FSCSS background
-		- shelter operation
-	- tour of facility
-	- mandatory reporter training at home
 - background checks
-	- I have no WATCH account.
 - volunteer records
-	- pdf agreement forms
+	- agreement forms
 	- pdf background checks
 	- saved to google drive?
 	- scanning & archiving '12--'17